001mbilal/collab-recorder/README.md

-# WonderTech - Group Activity Recording Platform
+#  Group Activity Recording Platform

 A modern full-stack web application for conducting and recording group activities with video and audio capabilities.